-We are constantly changing and growing our capability here at Heatsense, so keep up to date about the latest news within Heatsense via this news page.
+We are constantly changing and developing our capabilities here at Heatsense, so keep up to date about the latest news within Heatsense via this news page.
 Please take a look at our current capability statement and new product launches:

 Covid-19 Hasn't Stop Us

 Increasing our staff numbers:

 We have invested in our people and taken on a number of new employees including Andy Raby, who is one of the top cable design engineers in the country.
 He is joining us from Carlisle Interconnect Technologies and brings with him over 30 years experience in advanced cable design.

 Just before lockdown, we started a new Digital Marketing strategy, which is now starting to pay off with a number of new clients approaching us and ordering with us on a regular basis.
 We have also been featured in the latest issue of PECM Magazine which you can see on the following link: https://joom.ag/eoIC/p26

 You can speak to one of our dedicated advisors right now, they’ll speak with you to understand your needs and establish the best solution at the right price.

 We have recently purchased a number of pieces of cable manufacturing equipment to increase our capability and capacity.
 This includes machinery to impregnate High Temp Fibre Glass Yarn with PTFE to make it incredibly heat resistant.
 We have also purchased another 16-carriage high speed metal braider, which will sit alongside our current braider to further increase our capacity and capability.

 This all followed our acquisition of the unit next to our main unit in Rochdale, which increased our workshop by 5,000 sq ft and also mean that we inherited a number of pieces of equipment to further increase our capability and capacity.
 At the same time, we have signed an additional 10 year lease with our landlords to further secure our site.

 If you’d like to speak to one of our team about cable solutions for your business.